DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Results

-In Table~\ref{table-SOTA}, we compare the performance of Bilateral-Fuser with existing methods on the public dataset, \texttt{Messidor} and \texttt{PALM}.
+In Table~\ref{table-SOTA}, we compare the performance of DSFN with existing methods on the public dataset, \texttt{Messidor} and \texttt{PALM}.
 Methods are classified based on whether they use deep learning techniques and whether they incorporate multi-cue features.
-We observe that the traditional morphological methods~\cite{gegundez2013locating, giachetti2013use, aquino2014establishing, dashtbozorg2016automatic, girard2016simultaneous, molina2017fast} rely on landmarks outside the macula, such as vessels or the optic disc.
-Bilateral-ViT~\cite{song2022bilateral} is the only previous deep learning-based method that incorporates fundus and vessel features.
-However, in most deep learning-based studies~\cite{al2018multiscale, meyer2018pixel, geetharamani2018macula, pachade2019novel, huang2020efficient, xie2020end, bhatkalkar2021fundusposnet}, only fundus images are used, resulting in poor incorporation of anatomical relationships throughout the entire image, leading to failure in more challenging cases.
+We observe that most traditional morphological methods~\cite{gegundez2013locating, giachetti2013use, aquino2014establishing, dashtbozorg2016automatic, girard2016simultaneous, molina2017fast} rely on landmarks outside the macula, such as vessels or the optic disc.
+However, in most deep learning-based studies, including coordinate regression methods~\cite{al2018multiscale, huang2020efficient, xie2020end} ($\checkmark/ C$ in Table~\ref{table-SOTA}) and segmentation methods~\cite{meyer2018pixel, bhatkalkar2021fundusposnet} ($\checkmark/ M$), only fundus images are used, resulting in poor incorporation of anatomical relationships throughout the entire image, leading to failure in more challenging cases.
+Bilateral-ViT~\cite{song2022bilateral} is the only previous deep learning-based method that incorporates fundus and vessel features for fovea localization, which achieves better accuracy and robustness.

-The proposed Bilateral-Fuser, which combines a transformer-based multi-cue fusion encoder and adaptive learning tokens, outperforms all previous studies in terms of fovea localization accuracy on the \texttt{Messidor} and \texttt{PALM} datasets.
-Specifically, in Table~\ref{table-SOTA}, Bilateral-Fuser achieves the highest accuracy of 98.86\% at $1/4 R$, with gains of 0.71\% and 3.53\% compared to previous works~\cite{xie2020end} and \cite{bhatkalkar2021fundusposnet}, respectively.
+The proposed DSFN, which combines a transformer-based multi-cue fusion encoder and adaptive learning tokens, outperforms all previous studies in terms of fovea localization accuracy on the \texttt{Messidor} and \texttt{PALM} datasets.
+Specifically, in Table~\ref{table-SOTA}, DSFN achieves the highest accuracy of 98.86\% at $1/4 R$, with gains of 0.71\% and 3.53\% compared to previous works~\cite{xie2020end} and \cite{bhatkalkar2021fundusposnet}, respectively.
 Our network also achieves better performance than Bilateral-ViT~\cite{song2022bilateral} and its light version.
-At evaluation thresholds of $1/2 R$, $1 R$, and $2 R$, Bilateral-Fuser achieves 100\% accuracy, indicating a localization error of at most $1/2 R$ (approximately 19 pixels for an input image size of $512\times512$).
+At evaluation thresholds of $1/2 R$, $1 R$, and $2 R$, DSFN achieves 100\% accuracy, indicating a localization error of at most $1/2 R$ (approximately 19 pixels for an input image size of $512\times512$).